makrai/notes/ji2110-mentalBERT.md

 * Machine learning-based detection techniques can empower healthcare workers in early detection and assessment to take an action of proactive prevention
-* Recent advances in deep learning facilitate the development of effective early detection methods (Ji+ 2021a).
-A new trend in natural language
+* Recent advances in deep learning facilitate the development of effective early detection methods (Ji+ 2021a)
-  * contextualized pretrained language models, has attracted much attention for
+  * contextualized pretrained language models, has attracted much attention
-  * domain-specific pretrained language models for learning text reprs:
+  * domain-specific pretrained language models
   * biomedical BERT (Lee+ 2020) & clinical BERT (Alsentzer+ 2019; Huang+ 2019)
   * hE no pretrained language models customized for mental healthcare
 * Our paper trains and releases two representative bidirectional MLMs, ie,